vega-2135/the_pancake_palace/README.md

 - ### Colour Scheme

 The color Light Purple (rgb(171, 196, 255)) was chosen as the background color for the website header and footer, as well as for the listing of ingredients, preparation steps, and borders of card containers.
+A lighter purple color was used for the background of the text containing the decription of the page in the home page.

 The color white was chosen as the background color of the website.